 - Add the sugar, eggs plus the one egg yolk, salt, vanilla, orange zest, and cardamom.

 - With a wooden spoon, add flour one cup at a time, stirring until the dough starts to look drier.

 - When the dough is mixed well, cover and let set in a warm part of your kitchen until it has doubled in size.

 - Line a baking sheet with parchment paper and set it aside.

 - When the dough is ready, turn onto a floured surface and knead for about 3-5 minutes or until dough is smooth and elastic, not sticky.

 - With a dough scraper or knife. cut dough into 3 even pieces.

 - Roll each section out into 18-20 inch ropes.

-- After ropes are made, pinch together one end and carefully braid.
+- After ropes are made, pinch together one end (you can dip your fingers in water and wet the bread so it will stick on the ends) and carefully braid.

-- Once you braid, form into a circle and pinch the ends together.
+- Once you braid you can either keep the bread a long braid or form into a circle and pinch the ends together.
 You can stretch the ring out from the middle to make a bigger hole if you want.

 - Transfer to lined cookie sheet.